7-Day South of France Road Trip Itinerary: My Perfect Route

 Where to Stay in Aix-en-Provence:

 Aix-en-Provence has so many cute places to stay, including Airbnbs.
-We ended up staying in this amazing Airbnb that was our favorite apartment of the trip!
+We ended up staying at an Airbnb that was our favorite apartment of the trip!
 However, if you prefer hotels, check out these places.
+Sadly, though, this no longer is available. 🙁

 Budget: Hotel des Augustins